cjacker/opensource-toolchain-fpga/README.md

 * you need supply the device family and model according to your device to setup the parameters of nextpnr-gowin and gowin_pack.

 ## Usage demo of VHDL for Tang nano 9K

-All above blink examples are Verilog codes, Here is a VHDL blink example for iCE40-LP1K (Tang nano 9k dev board).
+All above blink examples are Verilog codes, Here is a VHDL blink example for iCE40-LP1K (iCESugar nano dev board).

 ```
 -- blink.vhdl